 If you have children heading back to school, you probably have a lot on your mind.
 What do they need?
 Do their uniforms fit?
 What have you forgotten?

 If your child has asthma, there are a few more things to remember so your youngster can transition back into school life smoothly.
-Today we share with you our six top tips for returning to school.
+Today we share with you our eight top tips for returning to school.

 Tip #1: Visit your doctor and update their Asthma Action Plan